Divyen-Dalwadi2000/TCS-IPA-JAVA-SOLUTIONS-2024/2024 TCS Xplore KYO Quiz Answers/README.md

 - ✨ Answer: Air Asia , Vistara
 #### Question 16.
 Which of the following when combine together form the journey of Embrace?
 - ✨ Answer: All  => Our Journey Our World , Our Footprint
+#### Question 17.
+Tata Group and trust backs many sports & adventure foundation in India.
+Identify the sports/adventure activities in which they are making contributions:
+- ✨ Answer: Mountaineering , Kabaddi , Archery , Boxing